dtzxporter/DTZxPorterLanding/_tools/vega.md

 > **NOTICE:** You should select all `_patchX` .resource files in order to export assets properly.
 Order doesn't matter.

 ## 📌 Versioning:
+- 2.46 - Update program library to fix bugs in the user interface update.
 - 2.45 - Update program library for new user interface, preview options, and settings.
 Improved normal map converter detection.
 - 2.44 - Improved animation export performance.
 Update dependencies.
 - 2.43 - Update program library for improved cast material support.